Hard-nosed Ireland have the means to halt Scotland’s momentum

 Six Nations: Scotland v Ireland, Murrayfield, Sunday, 3pm – Live on Virgin Media One and BBC 1

-Not for the first time in recent year, and not for the last time either, destiny has decreed that a meeting with Scotland looks like defining another Irish campaign.
+Not for the first time in recent years, and not for the last time either, destiny has decreed that a meeting with Scotland looks like it could define another Irish campaign.

 They met in the last World Cup, as they will in the next, and as they did in Andy Farrell’s first game as well as the Nations Cup third-place playoff, and the result here will go some way toward determining a top or bottom half finish.